rollup/rollup-plugin-typescript/README.md

 ## Issues

-TypeScript doesn't seem to be able to transpile to ECMAScript 5 while preserving modules.
-This means that only TypeScript specific syntax is stripped from the code during transpilation.
-(If a way exists, please let me know.)
+TypeScript (as of 1.6.2) isn't able to transpile to ES5 while preserving ES2015 modules.
+This means that only TypeScript specific extensions are stripped from the code during transpilation.
+A second pass will be needed to target ES5.

+This issue seems to be addressed by (the currently unreleased) [TypeScript 1.7.0](https://github.com/Microsoft/TypeScript/wiki/Roadmap#17) :tada:.

 ## License